 County officials closed the Bergen County Technical Schools and the Bergen County Special Services Schools which affects approximately 3,600 students and 1,600 teachers and administrators.

 There is currently no vaccine to prevent COVID-19, but the best way to prevent infection is to avoid being exposed to the virus and maintain the recommended hygiene habits, including regular hand washing, according to county officials.

-"For the health, safety and welfare of our entire community and for precautionary, protective and preventive measures, effective Friday, March 13 through Sunday, March 22, the Borough will be closing, suspending or canceling the following:
+"For the health, safety and welfare of our entire community and for precautionary, protective and preventive measures, effective Friday, March 13 through Sunday, March 22, the Borough closed, suspended or canceled the following:

 - The Fair Lawn Senior Center will be closed.